igorvar/LogInLogOutRegister/README.md

 Command string: `Main.bat AnyString`

 This file may be may be imported in Report1.xlsx (right click -> refresh).
+Connection file to excel - Data -> Get Data -> From file -> From Text/CSV

 Folder Tasks contain exampe of tasks for Scheduler